Wheel of Fortune and Fantasy

 Wheel of Fortune and Fantasy (偶然と想像, Gūzen to Sōzō) is a 2021 Japanese romantic drama anthology film written and directed by Ryusuke Hamaguchi.
 The film stars Kotone Furukawa, Katsuki Mori, and Fusako Urabe as the lead actresses of each of the anthology's three segments.

 The film was previewed online and in cinemas in four cities across the world to buyers, the press, and the festival juries in the Competition of the 71st Berlin International Film Festival from March 1–5, 2021, after which it was awarded the Silver Bear Grand Jury Prize.

 It had its public world premiere at the 22nd Buenos Aires International Independent Film Festival on March 23.
 It was first released nationally in cinemas in Denmark, on July 29, 2021.
 It was not released across Japan until December 17 the same year.

 Plot

 Episode 1: "Magic (or Something Less Assuring)"

-During a taxi ride back from a photo shoot, model Meiko hears about her best friend Tsugumi's new love interest.
-After Tsugumi is dropped off, Meiko takes the taxi back to an office, where she confronts her ex-boyfriend, Kazuaki, who she gathered is the same person Tsugumi was talking about.
-She relates things Tsugumi told her, including that Kazuaki could not get over his ex-girlfriend.
-After arguing, he hugs her, and Meiko runs away.
+On a taxi ride home after a photo shoot, Tsugumi recounts her meeting with a man to her best friend and model Meiko.
+She speaks gushingly about their immediate mutual attraction, a feeling of "magic", and her excitement over future dates.
+Meiko later heads to an office where she confronts her ex-boyfriend, Kazuaki, whom she gathered is the same person Tsugumi was referring to.
+She relates things Tsugumi told her, including that Kazuaki could not get over his ex-girlfriend, and suggests that their relationship could be rekindled.
+Following a heated argument, Kazuaki hugs Meiko before she runs away.

-While Meiko and Tsugumi are at a cafe, they see Kazuaki outside and Tsugumi beckons him inside, insisting that Meiko stay to give her opinion on him.
-Meiko immediately demands that Kazuaki choose between them, resulting in Tsugumi running away and Kazuaki chasing after her, but this is quickly revealed to be a fantasy.
-Instead, Meiko excuses herself, and Kazuaki plans to take Tsugumi someplace after the cafe.
+Three days later, Meiko and Tsugumi are at a cafe when Kazuaki walks past.
+Tsugumi beckons him inside and introduces him to Meiko.
+Meiko immediately reveals their past and demands that Kazuaki choose between them, leading Tsugumi to storm out and Kazuaki chasing after her.
+The sequence is revealed to be fantasy and instead, Meiko quickly excuses herself, leaving Kazuaki and Tsugumi to plan their date alone.